 This weekend I went to Budapest’s answer to an amusement park: Vidampark.
 I wasn’t sure what to expect from the experience.
-What followed was a strange clash of time periods, and cultures.
+What followed was a strange clash of time periods, and cultures, Visit Bring in The Noise to see reviews of some of the best mics on the market.

 The whole park was a juxtaposition of the old and new.
 Elements of the park were oh so very old.
 You can see the rusty nuts and bolts, all the gears and wires hanging off these rides that all seemed to go on abnormally long.
 Then there are the teens manning the rides half-heartedly.
 Am I really suppose to trust these machines with my life?
 In contrast to these old rides, were some really new and well maintained.